-Further information about dental treatments proivded by the Northland DHB Oral Health Service.
+Further information about dental treatments provided by the Northland DHB Oral Health Service.

 This fluoride paste is applied to selected tooth surfaces to give protection to the teeth that have early signs of decay or are particularly vulnerable to decay.

-A fissure sealant is a tooth coloured plastic coating, which your Dentist/Dental Therapist applies to the chewing surfaces and the sides of teeth that are at risk of decay.
+A fissure sealant is a tooth coloured plastic coating, which your Dentist/Oral Health or Dental Therapist applies to the chewing surfaces and the sides of teeth that are at risk of decay.
 This is a very simple procedure that does not require local anaesthetic.
 This product contains fluoride, which gives added protection to the teeth.

 Sometimes a pink fissure sealant is applied as temporary protection for a partially erupted tooth.
 This pink sealant will gradually wear away over the following 2 years.

 Glass- Ionomer Cement (GIC)